MetaMask/metamask-docs/index.md

 Welcome to MetaMask's Developer Documentation!

-This documentation is for developing applications for MetaMask.
-For information or help using MetaMask, [visit our user support site](https://metamask.zendesk.com/hc/en-us).
-For documentation on modifying MetaMask itself, you can find [development docs on GitHub](https://github.com/MetaMask/metamask-extension/blob/develop/docs/README.md).
+This documentation is for learning to develop applications for MetaMask.

+You can find the latest version of MetaMask on [our official website](https://metamask.io/).
+For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).

+For up to the minute news, follow our [Twitter](https://twitter.com/metamask_io) or [Medium](https://medium.com/metamask) pages.

+To learn how to contribute to the MetaMask project itself, visit our [Internal Docs](https://github.com/MetaMask/metamask-extension/tree/develop/docs).

 ## Why MetaMask?